Flinders View

 Health performance in Flinders View is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Flinders View faces significant health challenges, as indicated by health data.
-Both younger and older age groups have a notable prevalence of common health conditions.
+Flinders View faces substantial health challenges, as per AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Notably, both younger and older age cohorts have high prevalence of common health conditions.

 Frequently Asked Questions - Health